saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week1.md

 remote administration, security hardening, monitoring, and performance evaluation.

-A virtualised approach was chosen to allow safe experimentation without affecting the host system, while also reflecting real-world client–server system design.
+A virtualised approach was chosen to allow safe experimentation without affecting the host system, while also reflecting real-world client–server system design used in professional server environments.

 ---